+1 202 637 5496

 Partner, Washington, D.C.

-Stephanie Gold's practice focuses on the representation of colleges, universities, post-secondary institutions, education associations, distance education firms, student loan organizations, and investors in education-related companies.
+Stephanie Gold is a partner in the firm's Education practice and serves as Education Practice Area Leader.
+Her practice focuses on the representation of colleges, universities, post-secondary institutions, education associations, distance education firms, and investors in education-related companies.
 She has represented education clients in matters related to federal financial assistance, student financial aid, accreditation, privacy, student discipline, campus crime, military recruiting, research activity, state education licensure, civil rights, and foreign students.

 Stephanie advises clients on legal issues related to distance education, overseas initiatives, and institutional changes in ownership, including state education licensure, accreditation, and federal regulation.
-In particular, Stephanie has assisted clients in structuring and obtaining regulatory approvals for changes in ownership, new campus locations, and distance education and has served as education regulatory counsel for private equity firms, education companies, and educational institutions in connection with commercial transactions.
+Stephanie has assisted clients in structuring and obtaining regulatory approvals for changes in ownership, new campus locations, and distance education, and she has served as education regulatory counsel for private equity firms, education companies, and educational institutions in connection with commercial transactions.
+Stephanie has represented education clients in government investigations, including state attorneys general and federal agency investigations related to consumer protection laws.
+She has advised clients on self-disclosures to the U.S. Department of Education in connection with student financial aid administration.

 Stephanie was editor in chief of the University of Michigan Journal of Law Reform.
 After law school, Stephanie served as a law clerk to The Honorable Cornelia G. Kennedy of the U.S. Court of Appeals for the Sixth Circuit.